TRIQS/triqs/doc/documentation/manual/triqs/clef/function.rst

 clef::function
 --------------------------

-The class triqs::clef::function stored a function of a given signature It is similar to std::function but it can be constructed from an expression and an ordered list of placeholders.
+The class nda::clef::function stored a function of a given signature It is similar to std::function but it can be constructed from an expression and an ordered list of placeholders.